kbadova/MineSweeper/README.md

 ### TODOs

-- mark & unmark
-- unresolve all TODOs
 - check the task description once again and see whether we've missed sth
 - add desciption to the repo